 Social media also plays a big part in this generation’s awareness of and passion for social, political, and environmental issues.
 People don’t care about how they look anymore.
 More consumers are now looking into the people that made their clothes and the clothes’ impact on the environment.

 Fashion brands have reacted to this demand for a better working environment, and more sustainable production practices.
+For example, Matt and Nat is a fully vegan fashion brand that uses no animal products.
 The increased connectivity brought by social media has facilitated these changes in the fashion industry.

 Of course, the rise of social media could not have happened if it weren’t for the development of mobile technology.
 Smartphones, tablets, and laptops have dozens of other apps and features that have really changed how people experience fashion.

 According to comprehensive research and analysis by The Business of Fashion, there is a “gap between discovery and purchase” that is very important for fashion consumers.
-Fashion brands “focus on bridging this gap” through online or virtual shopping apps (some are now even integrated into social media apps), digital wallets, and new technologies like visual search.
+Fashion brands “focus on bridging this gap” through online or virtual shopping apps (some are now even integrated into social media apps), digital wallets which enable anyone to buy on amazon with bitcoin, and new technologies like visual search.

 Artificial Intelligence (AI) and Analytics